Skip to Main Content

 Where can I find out more?

-Information sessions about the grant will take place on the following dates via Zoom.
+An information session about the grant will take place on Monday, October 21, 2024 via Zoom.
+RSVPs are appreciated.
 Please bring any questions about the program or the application.
-Sessions are listed below with more details at our Library Calendar.

 Contact Sara Davidson Squibb, AUL for Research & Engagement (sdavidson2@ucmerced.edu) for any questions about this grant program or Open Educational Resources (OER).
 She is happy to meet one-on-one with anyone who wants to ask questions or talk through their ideas.